houcembenmakhlouf/ML_deployment_web_App/ReadME.md

 </p>

 ## Problem definition
 The deployment of machine learning models is the process of making models available in production where web applications, enterprise software and APIs can consume the trained model by providing new data points and generating predictions.
-And our main task in this project consists of integrating a tweets classification model into an existing production environment which can take in an input and return an output that can be used in making practical decisions to help the user figure out if the tweets are coming from a robot.
+Our main task in this project consists of integrating a tweets classification model into a production environment which can take in an input and return an output that can be used in making practical decisions to help the user figure out if the tweets are coming from a robot.
 Our project come with the importance of giving people more insight about the tweeted data.

 ## Requirements and installations